folk-js/allio/README.md

 >
 > See also the [Contributing Guide](/CONTRIBUTING.md).

+Every GUI application must implement accessibility.
+It's not optional—there are legal requirements (ADA, WCAG, Section 508).
+Apple, Microsoft, and GNOME all have accessibility frameworks that apps expose.
+This creates a system-wide, cross-application API that developers can't opt out of.
+We believe this is an under-explored and under-advocated space for interoperability.

 ## Open Problems

 There are 3 things in the way of a11y-as-interop which we are fighting against: